HealthCatalyst/SSIS/R Extensibility Instructions.md

    1. Test your script using `Rscript <PATH\YOUR_SCRIPT_NAME>` and make sure that predictions are inserted into the database
    2. Verify that a log was created in the folder where your script lives
    3. To ease future debugging, delete the logs that were created in the directory where your script lives

+Before installing the extensibility points, please verify that the user's R scripts run standalone on the desired machine.
+Due to the complexity of the extensibility process, **verifying this now avoids confusion later and reduces debugging time.** Only then should a user proceed to set up the extensibility points.

 ## Installing the Extensibility Packages From an ISPAC File
 The following steps are for the .ispac installation wizard.